numo-chicago/taco/README.md

 # Tool for Assessing Computer Operators (🌮)

 TACO started out as Medium's [career growth](https://medium.com/s/engineering-growth-framework) tool.
-It was compatible enough with how we do things at Forager that we forked it and adapted it for our own use.
+It was rewritten in TypeScript and refactored for easy alterations.

 This is very much a work in progress and anything here many change at any time.
 We will continue iterating as we learn more.